 - Where does information originate?

 - Might come from multiple sources

 - Feedback loops may have no identifiable source

 - Which parts should be automated?

-- Some things are easier to do without computers
+- Some things are easier to do in other ways

 - Which automated parts should be integrated?

 - What existing systems are involved?

 - What information do they contain?

 - Which systems should be retained?

 - What data will require "retrospective conversion"?